 How can hotels help?

-- Understand your current water consumption – Measure your current and future water use, identify its sources, impact and dependencies and share that information through reporting and engagement with local stakeholders.
-Identify the water-related risks that you may face in the future.
-The Sustainable Hospitality Alliance provides research, tools and benchmarking to help hotel companies with this step.
+• Analyse your current water consumption – Measure your current and future water use, identify its sources, impact and dependencies and share that information through reporting and engagement with local stakeholders.
+Explore our research, resources and tools for support with this process.

-- Collaborate on sustainable water management – Any hotel can have an impact on the quality of water and on other water users.
-Hotels need to understand the local water risks and opportunities, engage with existing water initiatives, share information with the public sector and other water users, and support access to clean water, health and sanitation.
+• Collaborate on sustainable water management – Any hotel can have an impact on the quality of water and on other water users.
+Hospitality companies need to understand the local water risks and opportunities, engage with existing water initiatives, share information with the public sector and other water users, and support access to clean water, health and sanitation.